Hsueh Hsiang-chuan

 Hsueh Hsiang-chuan (薛香川 (Xuē Xiāngchuān); born 12 December 1944) is a Taiwanese biochemist and politician.
 He was the Secretary-General of the Executive Yuan in 2008–2009.

 Education

 After graduating from National Fengshan Senior High School, Hsueh studied chemistry as an undergraduate at National Taiwan University and graduated with a Bachelor of Science (B.S.) in chemistry.
-He then completed doctoral studies in the United States, where he earned his Ph.D. in biochemistry from the University of Wisconsin-Madison.
+He then completed doctoral studies in the United States, where he earned a Master of Science (M.S.) and his Ph.D. in biochemistry from the University of Wisconsin-Madison.

 Executive Yuan

 Secretary-general resignation

 Hsueh resigned from Executive Yuan secretary-general post with the other cabinet members of Executive Yuan following the slow disaster response after Typhoon Morakot hit Taiwan in August 2009.